 Here’s what response chaining sounds like when I use it in my classroom…

 Teacher: Is 15 a prime or composite number…Robert?

 Teacher: Is his answer correct, Ashley?

 Teacher: Ashley, please explain why Robert’s answer is not correct.

 Ashley: 15 has 1, 3, 5, and 15 as its factors.
 Prime numbers only have one and the number itself as their factors.
 15 is a composite number.

-One benefit to response chaining that I wasn’t expecting was how it allowed me to better understand the misconceptions my students had about a topic.
+One benefit to response chaining that I wasn’t expecting was how it allowed me to understand better the misconceptions my students had about a topic.
 For example, I once had a student explain that there could only be two factors in an equation in her response.
 Therefore, when I asked her to identify the factors in 3 x 5 x 2, she was stumped.
-It never occurred to me that students would make this erroneous conclusion prior to this lesson!
+It never occurred to me that students would make this erroneous conclusion before this lesson!
 I was quickly able to clear up any confusion and correct her thinking.